UtahRails, Silver

 In the years since the Sherman Act of 1890, the increasing amount of silver in the Treasury had resulted in more silver coins in circulation.
 The low inventory of gold forced the government to reduce its reserve of silver metal, which in turn ended the minting of silver coinage.
 The demand for silver metal plummeted, since at that time the government was essentially the only buyer of silver.

 The open-market price of silver continued to decline, and mining it became barely profitable.
 Many mines closed, throwing men out of work, and those who remained were forced to accept severe pay cuts.
 The mines of Park City and the Tintic district saw an immediate decline.
-Mercur was primarily a gold district by that time and was only minmally affected.
+Mercur was primarily a gold district by that time and was only minimally affected.

 In an attempt to stop the drain on government gold reserves, President Grover Cleveland summoned an emergency session of Congress on August 7, 1893, for the repeal of the Sherman Silver Purchase Act of 1890.

-The Panic of 1893 was a severe four-year economic depression in the U.S. sparked by a run on gold reserves, a stock market crash, and the bankruptcy of major railroads like the Union Pacific and Northern Pacific.
+The Panic of 1893 was a severe four-year economic depression in the U.S. and sparked a run on gold reserves, a stock market crash, and the bankruptcy of major railroads like the Union Pacific and Northern Pacific.
 It caused over 15,000 business failures, over 500 bank closures, and more than 18 percent unemployment at the peak of the depression, marking the worst economic crisis in U.S. history at the time.

 The Panic of 1893 was a fundamental shift for Utah mines that ended Utah's "Silver Age" and forced the mining industry to reinvent itself.
 Across Utah, mines that were only profitable at "government prices" shut down overnight.
 Production in districts like Tintic, Bingham Canyon and Park City plummeted by over 30 percent.
 The mines that survived were those that produced silver as a byproduct, along with copper and lead, rather than those that mined only silver.